SIP Trunking

 When someone calls one of your phone numbers, they're prompted to enter an extension number to connect to an employee or department.
 If they don't know the extension, they're usually connected to a customer service representative to help route the call.

-This system works.
-But it’s not as efficient as dialing a direct number without extensions or customer service intervention.
+This system works, but it's not as efficient as dialing a direct number without extensions or customer service intervention.
 Using DIDs makes the calling experience more enjoyable and reduces the resources you need to build a telephone infrastructure.

 The main benefit of using DID numbers over traditional phone numbers is that it's easier and more affordable to add additional phones and numbers.
 Expanding traditional phone infrastructure often requires running new physical wires.
 With DIDs, you can add many numbers on a single internet connection as long as you have the bandwidth to support calls.